LPD-EPFL/kcensus/README.md

-# K-Census
+# KCensus

-Fast Consensus Through Knowledge Gossiping
+KCensus is a faster alternative to Paxos-like consensus protocols.

 # Running Experiments & Reproducing Results

-This guide provides instructions to reproduce the plots from the K-Census paper.
+This guide provides instructions to reproduce the plots from the KCensus paper.
 It covers:

 *   Configuring your local environment and AWS account
 *   Building required artifacts (binaries and custom machine image)